cryptax/cryptax.github.io/content/posts/advent2023.md

 The only goal of this second task is to have people deal with long integers.

-# Advent of Code - December 7
+# December 7 - Poker

 Today, it's implementation of a Poker game.
 You have to rank hands, and then produce a result which is rank * bid for each hand.